shawnnguyenmck/shawnnguyenmck.github.io/README.md

 5. Building a global unique id generator

-By the end of this week, students will learn how to intrepret data loss, latency, and availability, and also implement simple distributed systems in Golang.
+By the end of this week, students will learn how to intrepret data loss, latency, and availability, and also implement simple systems in Golang with maelstrom's Node API.

 ### *Week 2: Building a gossip-based broadcast system (used in p2p apps, service discovery, etc.)
 1. Implementing a single node broadcast system that's able to gossip messages across all nodes in a cluster.